Updated

 Options include:

-• Leaving business and agricultural assets up to the £1 million allowance in a discretionary trust on first death to prevent losing the ‘first to die’s’ allowance and to ensure flexibility.
+• Leaving business and agricultural assets up to the £2.5 million allowance in a discretionary trust on first death to ensure flexibility as in certain circumstances it may be beneficial to use the first to die’s allowance on their death rather than on the surviving spouse’s death.

 • Leaving the surviving spouse’s estate on a discretionary trust for flexibility to assist with the distribution of the surviving spouse’s business and agricultural assets, and to enable the trustees to consider how to provide for any non-farming children.